 At this point I didn’t really get the fuss.
 “Nothing works!”
 I thought.
 I sleep and eat well, I drink plenty of water, and I had a skincare routine.
 But what I didn’t realise was that you don’t necessarily have to follow a particular routine with the highest rated products… you just need to find the things that work for you.
 My biggest mistakes that I was making were:

 2- Clay.
 Masks.
 Every.
 Single.
-Day. --> This is similar to the above issue.
+Day. —> This is similar to the above issue.
 Clay masks are great for those with acne-prone skin, but there is no need to be using them every single day.
 One I used to use all the time was Garnier’s 3 in 1 wash scrub and mask.
 All I was doing was drying out my face way more than necessary and causing more oil.
-Not to mention the micro beads in this product, which aren’t great for your facial skin and definitely aren’t good for the planet.
+Not to mention the micro beads in this product, which aren’t great for skin with active breakouts and definitely aren’t good for the planet.

 I love the sun and believed that getting my tan on was great for my skin because it cleared up my spots (!!).
 Unfortunately, this wasn’t the case.
 Although while I was tanned my pimples and acne scars were less visible, as soon as the tan started to fade away, I was left with dark spots where my pimples used to be.
 This is because the hyperpigmentation and discoloration on my skin was becoming more pigmented after exposure to the sun.

 5- And lastly, popping my pimples –> Now I can’t sit here and pretend I don’t sometimes fall victim to the temptation of popping a spot, but I know that there have been very few times that popping a spot actually led to faster healing.
 Popping a pimple just introduces more bacteria and most likely makes it worse, which in turn leads to a worse scar.